What Does a Biostatistician Do?

 - Mastering Software Development in R Certification by Johns Hopkins University (Coursera).
 This specialization in R programming provides rigorous training in R language and also teaches the best software development practices for building data science tools that are not only robust, modular and reusable but also collaborative (thus suitable for use in team-based and community environments).
 Through this program candidates will gain the necessary skills for handling complex data, building R packages, and developing custom data visualizations.

 - SAS Certified Clinical Trials Programmer Using SAS 9.
-This programmer works exclusively with clinical trials data, transforming raw data into polished, validated reports.
+This programmer works exclusively with clinical trial data, transforming raw data into polished, validated reports.
 There are two different paths to achieving this certification:

 - Clinical Trial Programmer – Accelerated Exam: The certification exam features 70 to 75 multiple-choice questions, a 120-minute time limit, and candidates must answer at least 70 percent of the questions correctly to pass the exam.
 Candidates must already have completed the SAS Base Programmer certification before they can sit for this accelerated exam.